ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop2.md

 ### Assignment 3

 What is the most common term in the dataset?
-Create a tibble that contains the term and the number of times it occurs.
+Create a tibble that contains the term (use the variable `Term`) and the number of times it occurs.